unhjaden/comp698-final/README.md

  ### Add Dockerfile
 1. Copy contents from source repo to Dockerfile (or write your own)
-2. Run Git branch add-Dockerfile to create a new branch.
+2. Run **git branch add-Dockerfile** to create a new branch.
-3. Run Git checkout add-Dockerfile to checkout your new branch for editing
+3. Run **git checkout add-Dockerfile** to checkout your new branch for editing
-4. Add Dockerfile to local Git repo using git add Dockerfile
+4. Add Dockerfile to local Git repo using **git add Dockerfile**
-5. Run Git commit -m “added Dockerfile” to commit this change.
+5. Run **git commit -m “added Dockerfile”** to commit this change.
 6. Create Pull Request in Git repo
         - Click “New Pull Request”
         - Branch to compare master to: add-DockerFile